dtzxporter/DTZxPorterLanding/pages/tutorial.md

 - Cast - Export animations in cast format.
 [Plugins](https://github.com/dtzxporter/cast)

 ### Settings - Audio
-- Wav 16bit pcm - Export audio in wav format.
+- Wav - Export audio in wav format.
-- Wav 32bit float - Export audio in wav format, float takes up more space but will be lossless if the game uses higher quality audio.
+  - Lossless but takes up more space than flacs.
-- Flac - Export audio in flac format, lossless and will take up less space than the wavs.
+- Flac - Export audio in flac format.
+  - Lossless and will take up less space than the wavs.

 ### Settings - Advanced
 - Treat all assets as raw files (Not Recommended).